MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/data-protection-policies.md

 1. Give your policy a name and description, if you want you can base it on a template, for more information on policy templates, see [Control cloud apps with policies](control-cloud-apps-with-policies.md).

 1. Give your policy a **Policy severity**.
-If you have set Cloud App Security to send you notifications on policy matches for a specific policy severity level, this level is used to determine whether the policy's matches trigger a notification.
+If you have set Defender for Cloud Apps to send you notifications on policy matches for a specific policy severity level, this level is used to determine whether the policy's matches trigger a notification.

 1. Within **Category**, link the policy to the most appropriate risk type.
 This field is informative only and helps you search for specific policies and alerts later, based on risk type.
 The risk may already be preselected according to the category for which you chose to create the policy.
 By default, File policies are set to DLP.